How to Configure Advanced Load Balancer Settings in Kubernetes Clusters

 SSL Certificates

 You can encrypt traffic to your Kubernetes cluster by using an SSL certificate with the load balancer.
-You need to create the SSL certificate or upload it first, then reference the certificate’s ID in the load balancer’s configuration file.
-To use the certificate, you must also specify HTTPS as the load balancer protocol using either the service.beta.kubernetes.io/do-loadbalancer-protocol or the service.beta.kubernetes.io/do-loadbalancer-tls-ports annotation.
-You can obtain the IDs of uploaded SSL certificates using doctl or the API.
+You need to create or upload an SSL certificate first, and then use one of the following annotations to reference the certificate in the load balancer’s configuration file:

 Additionally, you can specify whether to disable automatic DNS record creation for the certificate upon the load balancer’s creation using the do-loadbalancer-disable-lets-encrypt-dns-records annotation.
 If you specify true, we do not automatically create a DNS A record at the apex of your domain to support the SSL certificate.
 This setting is available in versions 1.21.5, 1.20.11, and 1.19.15.